claraalvares/Customer-Segmentation-Project/README.md

 ### Method

-Customer segmentation will be performed using the **RFM (Recency, Frequency, Monetary)** model followed by **K-means Clustering**.
+Customer segmentation was performed using the RFM (Recency, Frequency, Monetary) model, followed by the application of K-means Clustering.
 The RFM segmentation helps categorize customers based on three criteria:
 - **Recency**: When did the customer make their last purchase?
 - **Frequency**: How often does the customer purchase?
 - **Monetary**: How much does the customer spend?

-After the RFM analysis, K-means Clustering is used to group customers into distinct segments.
+After the RFM analysis, K-means Clustering was used to group customers into distinct segments.

 ### Work Steps